fdocr/metalsmith-polyglot/Readme.md

 #### Options

-**baseLang**
+* **baseLang**
   * Type: String
   * Description: The base language of the project.
 Defaults to "en".

-**permalinksEnabled**
+* **permalinksEnabled**
   * Type: Boolean
   * Description: Indicates whether permalinks are used or not.
-Defaults to **true** variable to indicate whether permalinks are used or not.
-Defaults to **true**.
+Defaults to true.

-**emptyRedirect**
+* **emptyRedirect**
   * Type: String
   * Description: When working on a project and a file is not translated, send a specific url path to redirect every translation path.
 Defaults to the base language root url "/".

 ## License